-The bill would prohibit the Kansas Department of Agriculture (KDA) from requiring a license of any individual who has written and signed an agreement to provide temporary care for one or more dogs or cats owned by an animal shelter licensed pursuant to the Act.
+The bill would prohibit the Kansas Department of Agriculture (KDA) from requiring the license of any individual who has written and signed an agreement to provide temporary care for one or more dogs or cats owned by an animal shelter licensed pursuant to the Act.

-An animal shelter would be required to keep a current list of individuals who have written and signed an agreement to provide temporary care.
+The bill would require animal shelters to keep a current list of individuals who have written and signed an agreement to provide temporary care.